REPUBLIC OF LITHUANIA

 All these flags were abolished when Lithuania was occupied and then annexed by the Soviet Union in 1940, but the yellow-green-red national flag was restored in 1989 when the country regained its independence.
 Soon after, a range of naval and military flags was introduced as well.

+The ceremonial color of the Army displays the national coat of arms.
+The flag of the Land Forces (the Army and the National Defense Volunteers) is red with the castle in yellow.
 The new naval ensign is based on the design of a nineteenth-century yacht ensign and is similar in format to the British White Ensign.
 The jack displays the insignia of the armed forces over a blue anchor.
 The presidential flag displays the state arms on a dark red field.
 (The President of the Republic is also the Supreme Commander of the Armed Forces.)
 This flag was first reported to have a purple field and 1:2 proportions, but the version appearing below shows the correct design.
-The other rank flags all are white with the national flag as a canton and appropriate insignia or stars in the fly.
+The other rank flags for use at sea are white with the national flag as a canton and appropriate insignia or stars in the fly.

-Flag Proportions: The Lithuanian national flag's official proportions are 1:2; naval ensigns and flags (except pennants) are also made in these proportions.
-The presidential flag has 1:1 1/2 proportions.
+Flag Proportions: The Lithuanian national flag's official proportions are 3:5 (changed from 1:2 in 2004).
+The naval ensign and naval rank flags flags (except pennants) are made in 1:2 proportions.
+The 1992-2004 naval jack has been replaced by the state flag, which is a banner of the state arms.
+Its proportions are 3:5.
+The presidential flag has 1:1.5 proportions.

 Adoption Dates: The Lithuanian national flag was officially readopted in 1990.
 The various naval and military flags were introduced over the next few years as Lithuania established its own armed forces.